barr-israel/barrcodes/content/posts/1brc_part1/index.md

 let bonus = 10-(5*(team==TEAM::BLUE as i32));
 ```

+### The Downsides Of Branch-less Code

-Conditional moves have 2 downsides compared to normal branches:
+Code that was optimized to be branch-less usually has 2 downsides compared to normal branches:

-- They are limited to moving values, and can't do the general flow control normal branches can.
+- The possible computations done without branches is limited in comparison.
-- They create a data dependency chain in the CPU, unlike normal branches.
+- Branch-less operations create an additional data dependency chain in the CPU, compared to branches.

 Data dependencies are a complicated topic that in this case they boil down to the following example:
 Consider the following code: